msancheznet/pyion/docs/index.rst

 ``Pyion`` is currently not hosted in any Python repository (e.g., pip, conda) because installation of the package is only possible in computers where ION is already available.
 To compile ION and pyion, several dependencies are needed.
 Therefore, to facilitate the installation process, here is a dockerfile that automates the building an Ubuntu-based Docker image with both ION and pyion installed in them.
 The steps shown in the file can also be used to install both programs in a host computer manually, and minimal adaptions are needed to operate in other operating systems.
 Also, note that this file assumes that ION and pyion 4.1.2 are being installed.
-It is provided here as guidance, and the user should modify as needed to get
+It is provided here as guidance, and the user should modify as needed.

 .. code-block:: dockerfile
     :linenos: